orterforth/orterforth/README.txt

  make run TARGET=<target>

-# It is implemented in C #
+# orterforth is implemented in C #

 A typical Forth implementation rests on a number of base words implemented in native machine code.
 Higher-level words are implemented in terms of these words, making up the rest of the Forth vocabulary.

-In the Installation Manual, 6502 native code is assembled immediately following each base word in memory (using an assembler implemented in Forth).
-The word's code field address (CFA) is pointed at this code.
+The Installation Manual contains source code that uses an assembler implemented in Forth to assemble 6502 native code immediately following each base word in memory.
+The word's code field address (CFA) points at this code.

-Instead of this assembly code, orterforth has platform- independent implementations of each base word in ANSI C. The CFA is set to point to this C code.
+Instead of this, orterforth has platform-independent implementations of each base word in C. The CFA is set to point to this C code.

-# It uses a trampoline #
+# orterforth uses a trampoline to execute code #

-Forth implementations normally rely on jumps from successive native code, rather than subroutine calls.
-Because C does not properly allow such jumps, orterforth emulates them using a trampoline (a loop that successively calls function pointers).
+Forth implementations normally use jump instructions to transfer control through successive native code, rather than subroutine calls.
+Because C does not properly allow such jumps, orterforth emulates them using a trampoline - a loop that successively calls function pointers.

-# It uses a retro disc controller (emulated) #
+# orterforth emulates the retro disc controller #

-orterforth interfaces with the emulated disc drive using the method found in the Installation Manual.
-The protocol used by the PerSci 1070 Intelligent Diskette Controller is partially implemented in Forth and used to read and write disc sectors directly.
+The Installation Manual contains an implementation of the protocol used by the PerSci 1070 Intelligent Diskette Controller to communicate with a disc drive.
+Forth reads and writes disc sectors directly rather than using a hierarchical file system, providing access to "screens" of source code.

+orterforth provides an emulated version of this.
+It partly implements the protocol at the controller end, uses files as disc images and reads or writes to to them as necessary.

 Unlike in the Installation Manual, though, orterforth uses a serial interface to communicate with the disc drive.
-These are widely available on many historical platforms and can be generalised about in code.

-The emulated disc drive uses files as disc images and reads or writes to to them as necessary.
+Because many platforms have serial ports, they can connect to such a disc controller in a common way.

-Local system builds implement this interface in-process and access the disc files locally, but other target builds use the target's serial port capability and a server executable provides the interface over a serial link.
+The build for the local system implements this serial interface in-process and accesses the disc files locally, but builds for other targets use the target's serial port capability.
+A server executable provides the interface over a serial link, or via a virtual mechanism of some kind for an emulator.

 An RS-232 serial port can be added to a modern machine that doesn't have one, using a USB to RS-232 converter.

-# It can integrate with native machine code #
+# orterforth integrates with native machine code #

 orterforth will usually be substantially slower than other Forth implementations written in assembly code, because many